Itachi-Uchiha581/Diary/README.md

 # Diary
-This is a diary that keeps your thoughts safe.
+This is a digital diary that keeps your thoughts safe.